likhith-3399/BarrenLandAnalysis/README.md

 3. Run the Application
 ```
-Run the application, by adding the main class to Run Configuration.
+Run the application, by adding the main class (BarrenLandProcessor.class) to Run Configuration.
 ```

 ### Built With